 TTouch is well-known as a training tool for animals with behavioral problems, but I must emphasize that it is also effective in terms of bringing body awareness to animals.
 If the posture has been compromised for a long period of time, dogs are so used to it and normally have habitual movement and posture developed.
 Dogs usually don’t pay much attention to their hind legs anyway.

 Reset The Body For Success

 By activating the function of the cells and awaken cellular intelligence via TTouch, we can encourage the dog’s body to “reset” itself on the cellular level.
 When TTouch strokes are applied, it is known as activating all 4 brain waves.
 That means that the dog is reset and ready to absorb something new.
 In other words, you can set the dog up for success in terms of learning how to learn.
 In this case, sitting using (bending) the knee.

 Look at Dewey sitting so much better at the end of the video compared to the beginning part of the video!
 The more the dog stands in a proper posture, the more we can expect the body to develop and maintain muscles in balance.

-Combining TTouch is a great idea for all dogs in addition to massage and acupressure for general wellness.
+Combining TTouch is a great idea for all dogs in addition to massage for general wellness.
 Leading the dog to have proper posture is like having the dog take an initiative of the body, while (a person) massaging the dog is the opposite; a passive (and accepting) way to feel good about the body.

 Now do you see why I’m so excited??